 Where and What to Eat in Amsterdam

 On to the most important topic… what to eat!
 First we need to know what foods we absolutely must try in Amsterdam.
 Here is an infographic of 10 Dutch foods you must try in Amsterdam.
-The list is long, so check out iamsterdam.com’s list of 10 places to eat the aforementioned foods.
-Thrillist has a list of the 8 coolest restaurants in Amsterdam so you don’t have to spend hours combing through reviews.
+The list is long, so check out TimeOut’s list of the best restaurants in Amsterdam, where you can find the aforementioned foods.

 Amsterdam is well known for its fries (frites) served in a paper cup with curry ketchup and mayo slathered on top.
 The one pictured below is from a popular place called Vleminckx, but here are five more places to find the best frites in Amsterdam.